JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 Many powerful parent Flexbox properties exist.
 The main parent Flexbox property you should know is `display: flex`.
 Setting the `display` property to `flex` turns an HTML element into a Flexbox container.
 Without it, the other Flexbox properties won't work.

 Inside a flex container, elements are aligned on the main axis.
-The main axis of a `div` is the `x-axis`, so the elements inside a `div` Flexbox container will appear next to each other by default.
+The default main axis is the `x-axis`, so the elements inside a Flexbox container appear next to each other (not above and below) by default.
 Note that the flex container influences only the elements and content directly inside it.
 Not the elements inside those elements.

 Here is an example of a CSS class with its `display` property set to `flex`.